helloitsxinyi/helloitsxinyi/README.md

 ### Hi!
 Thanks for stopping by 👋

 My interests lie in fullstack development using the MERN stack, as well as Java for backend development.
-I also have basic experience in Google Cloud and am keen on picking up AWS too!
+I also have basic experience in Google Cloud and am keen on picking up AWS and Spring Boot too!

 If you'd like to collaborate or discuss anything software, feel free to chat with me at LinkedIn: https://www.linkedin.com/in/xinyitay/ :)